Asthma Diagnosis and Testing

 Methacholine Challenge Test

-If you are having no symptoms on the day of your exam, the results of your lung function testing may be normal.
+If you have no asthma symptoms on the day of your exam, the results of a lung function test may be normal.
 In this case, your doctor may order another test called a methacholine challenge.
-This medication causes a brief tightening of the airways that is more intense in people who have asthma.
+This is sometimes called a bronchoprovocation test.

 FeNO Test